ZhiliaoShi-1337/Snowflake-Proxy-Monitoring-Scripts/README.md

 # WARNING

  ! ! !
 THE PROVIDED SCRIPTS ARE STILL AN ALPHA BUILD ! ! !
+ ! ! !
+Please use Debian 12, installed with english language ! ! !

 The provided scripts to monitor and restart the snowflake-proxy are NOT from torproject!